-Mo Haque, 35 from London
+Mo Haque, London

 I was diagnosed with stage four bowel cancer in December 2014 shortly before my 32nd birthday.